wirt-ee/wirt-ee.github.io/docs/reports/network/macsec-on-vyos/index.md

+---
+title: "MACsec on VyOS: static keys and MKA"
+description: "MACsec on VyOS: layer-2 encryption for links you do not own, with static keys or MKA, ending in an interface you can route over."
+---
 # MACsec on VyOS

 MACsec encrypts at layer 2 — the answer when the wire between two switches belongs to someone else and the traffic on it does not.
 On VyOS there are two ways: static keys, managed by hand; and MKA (MACsec Key Agreement), which needs wpa and exchanges keys for you.
 Both end with an interface you can route over.